-The project is currently in feed stage and is expected to start commercial production in 2024.
+The project is currently in construction stage and is expected to start commercial production in 2024.
 The development cost is expected to be $1,600 m.
 The HA conventional oil development will involve the drilling of approximately nine wells and includes FSO, subsea tree, and wellhead platforms.

 Field participation details